gitter-lab/pria-ams-enamine/src/README.md

 model_list=[single_deep_classification, single_deep_regression, xgboost_classification, xgboost_regression, random_forest_classification]
 ```
 2. Replace `cv_idx` with the desired cross validation ID (0, 1, 2, or 3 as shown in the paper).
-3. Replace `hyperparam_idx` with the desired model class' hyperparameter ID (see config folder).
+3. Replace `hyperparam_idx` with the desired model class hyperparameter ID (see [`config`](../config) folder).

 The weight and output files will generated in the designated directories.

 # Model Selection Stage

-For models in the following list:
+Models in the following list:
 ```
 model_list=[single_deep_classification, single_deep_regression, xgboost_classification, xgboost_regression, random_forest_classification]
 ```
+can be scored as shown below.

-Similar to the cross validation stage script, but the `cv_idx` is restricted to 4:
+The process is similar to the cross validation stage script, but the `cv_idx` is restricted to 4:

 ```
 model=random_forest_classification